-The Master of Liberal Arts, Anthropology and Archaeology degree field consists of 12 courses (48 credits), three of which are required on campus.
-You choose either a thesis or capstone track.
+The Master of Liberal Arts, Anthropology and Archaeology degree field consists of 12 courses (48 credits), 3 of which are required on campus here at Harvard University.

 - Determine your initial admissions eligibility.